Windsor to Toronto: Entertainment, sports and dining adventure

 Attractions, museums and galleries

-Visit the CN Tower, Toronto’s must iconic attraction, and take in unmatched city views from observation platforms, the revolving 360 Restaurant or along EdgeWalk, an exciting daredevil walk around the outside of the top needle of the tower.
+Visit Toronto’s most iconic attraction and take in unmatched city views from observation platforms.
+Dine at the revolving 360 Restaurant or brave the EdgeWalk, an exciting daredevil walk located outside around the top of the tower, 116 storeys above ground.

 Location: 290 Bremner Boulevard, Toronto